Help protect public health and safety and the environment by disposing properly of your household hazardous waste.

 HHW Event Guidelines

-- You may bring up to 15 gallons of a hazardous waste liquid or a total of 125 pounds maximum per car/per trip (enforced by CHP); however multiple trips are allowed.
+You may bring up to fifteen (15) gallons of a hazardous liquid waste or a total of 125 pounds maximum per car, per trip.
+Multiple trips are allowed.